-You can get the Jarvis in the standard rectangular desk shape, or contoured (with a concave curve at the front).
+You can get the Jarvis in the standard rectangular desk shape, or contoured (with a concave curve at the front), or even an L-shaped model to go in a corner.
 There are all manner of nifty options with this standing desk, as well, including desk lamps, drawers, and a desk shelf for your monitor – or indeed if you want to get really fancy, a gas-activated monitor arm.

 It’s not so much a standing desk as a thing of beauty in terms of its design – and eco-friendly credentials – but like the other higher-end products here, it doesn’t come cheap.

-If you want your best standing desk to be motorized, but you don’t want to pay too much, then check out the FlexiSpot EN1B.
+If you want your best standing desk to be motorized, but you don’t want to pay too much, then check out the FlexiSpot EF (formerly known as the FlexiSpot EN1).
 It benefits from a quiet motor lift, with a keypad that allows for three height presets that can be customized.
 There’s also a programmable alarm to let you know when it’s time to change from sitting to standing (or vice versa), which is quite nifty.

 The frame is built using double-steel tubing and is pretty solid, but may suffer from a touch of the wobbles when extended to its very highest levels.

-The FlexiSpot EN1B is impressively cheap compared to rival motorized products, providing some great features at this wallet-friendly level, plus the company backs the desk with a five-year guarantee (and the motor gets a slightly shorter three-year guarantee).
-Note that in the UK, the equivalent model is the FlexiSpot E1.
+This FlexiSpot standing desk (see here for the UK site) is impressively cheap compared to rival motorized products, providing some great features at this wallet-friendly level, plus the company backs the desk with a five-year guarantee (and the motor gets a slightly shorter three-year guarantee).

 Evodesk makes some great standing desks, including one specifically aimed at gamers.
 So what features are targeting the gaming market, exactly?
 Firstly, the desktop can be a large one, with options for a 48-inch desktop all the way up to a 72-inch behemoth.